pnnl/tesp/install/Linux/Ubuntu_build.rst

  cd build
  cmake -DCMAKE_BUILD_TYPE=Release -DCMAKE_INSTALL_PREFIX=$TESP_INSTALL ..
  # replace $TESP_INSTALL with /usr/local if using the default
- sudo cmake --build . --target install
+ sudo -E env "PATH=$PATH" cmake --build . --target install

 To link with both FNCS and HELICS, and run the autotest suite: